Doremonjh/Astro-Tip/README.md

 **Pratibha**

-Built as part of the Stellar Developer Program Level 2 Challenge using Stellar, Soroban, React, and Vercel.
+Built as part of the Stellar Developer Program Challenge using Stellar, Soroban, React, and Vercel.